Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Treatment Approach

-• Clear explanation of the diagnosis and mechanism
+• Clear explanation of the diagnosis and possible nervous-system mechanism

-• Avoiding unnecessary escalation of anti-seizure medicines if events are confirmed non-epileptic
+• Avoiding unnecessary escalation of anti-seizure medicines when events are confirmed to be non-epileptic

-• Treating coexisting epilepsy if both conditions are present
+• Treating coexisting epilepsy when both epilepsy and PNES are present

 • Sleep correction and fatigue management

-• Stress, anxiety, trauma, or mood treatment when relevant
+• Treatment of stress, anxiety, trauma, depression, or mood symptoms when relevant

 • Psychology or psychiatry support